arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 $ stack build  # install all dependencies and build the application
 ```

-You may get an error when building the application because of missing PostgreSQL
+An error may occur when building the application because of missing PostgreSQL
 libraries.

-On Arch Linux you can install these libraries with the following command:
+On Arch Linux, install these missing PostgreSQL libraries can be installed with
+the following command:

 ```sh
 $ pacman -Ss postgresql-libs
 ```

-On Ubuntu, you can use the following command:
+On Ubuntu, the following command can be used:

 ```sh
 $ apt-get install libpq-dev